hwang2006/KISTI-DL-tutorial-using-horovod/README.md

 cpe:/o:centos:centos:7
 ```

 2. Download Anaconda or Miniconda.
-Miniconda is fast to install and could be sufficient for distributed deep learning practices.
+Miniconda is fast to install and should be sufficient for distributed deep learning practices.
 ```
 # (option 1) Anaconda
 [glogin01]$ cd /scratch/$USER  ## Note that $USER means your user account name on Neuron